sachinoliver/dotfiles/README.md

 #### Reddit
 There is an [awesome subreddit](https://www.reddit.com/r/awesomewm/) where you can share your work and ask questions.

-## Reporting issues

-Please report any issues you have with AwesomeWM on [our bugtracker](https://github.com/awesomeWM/awesome/issues).

 ## Contributing code

 You can submit pull requests on the [github repository](https://github.com/awesomeWM/awesome).